VictorAlbertos/RxCache/README.md

 When this limit is reached, RxCache will not be able to persist in disk new data.
 That's why RxCache has an automated process to evict any record when the threshold memory assigned to the persistence layer is close to be reached, even if the record life time has not been fulfilled.

-But provider's record annotated with [@Expirable](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/Expirable.java) annotation and set its value to false will be exclude from the process.
+But provider's record annotated with [@Expirable](https://github.com/VictorAlbertos/RxCache/blob/master/rx_cache/src/main/java/io/rx_cache/Expirable.java) annotation and set its value to false will be excluded from the process.

 ```java
 interface Providers {